 If you notice mold growth or smell the musty mold odor, call a mold removal company that specializes in basement mold removal.

 Tell them what you have found, where you found it, how bad it is, and the approximate size of the area affected.
+Some companies will give free estimates so you can help to determine the average cost you can expect.

 They will send an investigator to your home to see the extent of the mold growth.